caktus/ansible-role-k8s-web-cluster/README.md

 # caktus.k8s-web-cluster

-An Ansible role to help set up Kubernetes clusters for web apps.
+An Ansible role to help configure Kubernetes clusters for web apps.

 # License